avgustinmm/am24j/README.md

   Server.class);
 ```
 ### Run example
-Example is ajar, exanple-app.jar which pack its dependencies as sub-jars, with Main-Class am24j.launch.Launcher which is instructed (with argunments_
+Example is ajar, exanple-app.jar which pack its dependencies as sub-jars, with Main-Class am24j.launch.Launcher which is instructed (with argunments,
 to start / launch application class am24j.example.App.

 To start examole get the built artifact example-app.jar and start it with: